What Buddhism Taught Me About Neuroscience

 In the Buddhist sense this is called attachment (or clinging).
 It is a fundamental cause of suffering.
 In the Second Noble Truth, the Buddha taught that suffering (duḥkha) is “due to attachment”, where attachment translates the Sanskrit/Pāli term tṛṣṇā/taṇhā, meaning thirst, craving, or clinging (Tapas Kumar Aich, Buddha Philosophy and Western Psychology) .

-we suffer because we desperately want reality to align with our internal ideals of how things should be.
+We desperately want reality to align with our internal ideals of how things should be.

-In other words, when we cling to expectations that life or people must be a certain way, we create a gap between what is and what we want, and that gap is where suffering emerges as frustration, dissatisfaction, or grief.
+In other words, when we cling to expectations that life or people must be a certain way, we create a dangerous gap between what is and what we want, and that gap is where suffering emerges as frustration, dissatisfaction, or grief.

 Your Brain is a Prediction Model